Lehigh-Coders-Community/CSE6cubed/04. Front End VS Backend/4: FRONTEND/4FRONTENDa. HTML.md

 ## HTML

-You are going to have to look this up again after this course is over, and that's ok!
-I had to look this up to double check that I got everything right.
+You will have to look this up again after this course is over, and that's ok!
+I had to look this up to double-check that I got everything right.

-Just keep in mind this question: how do we strucutre this front end in a way that people will find intuitive?
+Just keep in mind this question: how do we structure this front end so that people will find it intuitive?
 In this case, on our website.

 Let's break this down into some smaller questions.